LIKE23-Bern/LIKE23-Bern.github.io/_pages/program.md

 </style>

-## The first two days are a research school (some public recordings will follow)
+## The first two days are a research school

 ### Monday 26th June 2023
 <table>